lhindman/cs121-mod03-examples/README.md

     DecimalFormat fmt = new DecimalFormat("$00000.000000");
     ```
 ## String Experimentation
-1. Open *Lincoln.java*, read the code and run it to ensure it functions properly.
+1. Open *StringFun.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Declare a variable called quote to hold a String value as shown below.
+    - Experiment with different values of the index character.
+Add a print statement to the index of the character in the console as shown below.
 What is the result and why?
     ```
-    String quote;
-    System.out.println("Whatever you are, be a good one.");
+    int space = phrase.indexOf(' ');
+    System.out.println("Character index is: " + space);
     ```

-    - Initialize the quote variable using the existing text as shown below.
-What is the result and why?
+    - Change the index character to one that doesn't exist in the phrase.
+What value is returned by the indexOf() method and what result does this have on the rest of the program?
     ```
-    String quote;
-    quote = "Whatever you are, be a good one.";
-    System.out.println("Whatever you are, be a good one.");
+    int space = phrase.indexOf('z');
+    System.out.println("Character index is: " + space);
     ```

-    - Update the final println() statement to use the String variable instead of the String literal.
+## Random Experimentation
+1. Open *RandomNumbers.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Run the prgram three times and record the values generated each time.

+    - Modify the program to instantiate the Random object using a seed value as shown below.
+Run the prgram three times and record the values generated each time.
 What is the result and why?
     ```
-    String quote;
-    quote = "Whatever you are, be a good one.";
-    System.out.println(quote);
+    generator = new Random(12345);
     ```

+## Math Experimentation
-1. Open *Facts.java*, read the code and run it to ensure it functions properly.
+1. Open *Quadratic.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Declare a variable called dialingCode to hold a int value as shown below.
+    - Run the program with the values 2, 16 and 3 for a, b and c respectively and record the results.
+    - Modify the program to support reading double values from the user by replacing the nextInt() methods calls with nextDouble() as shown below.
 What is the result and why?
     ```
-    int dialCode;
-    System.out.println("Dialing code for Antarctica: " + 672);
+    System.out.print("Enter the coefficient of x squared: ");
+    a = scan.nextDouble();
+    System.out.print("Enter the coefficient of x: ");
+    b = scan.nextDouble();
+    System.out.print("Enter the constant: ");
+    c = scan.nextDouble();
     ```

-    - Initialize the dialCode variable as shown below.
-What is the result and why?
+    - Modify the program by casting the value returned by nextDouble() to an int as shown below.
+Run the program with the values 2.5, 16.8, 3.2 for a, b and c respectively.
+Compare the results with those recorded earlier.
+What are the results and why?
     ```
-    int dialCode;
-    dialCode = 672;
-    System.out.println("Dialing code for Antarctica: " + 672);
+    System.out.print("Enter the coefficient of x squared: ");
+    a = (int) scan.nextDouble();
+    System.out.print("Enter the coefficient of x: ");
+    b = (int) scan.nextDouble();
+    System.out.print("Enter the constant: ");
+    c = (int) scan.nextDouble();
     ```

-    - Update the final println() statement to use the int variable instead of the hardcoded value.
-What is the result and why?
+    - Remove the cast and change the declaration for a, b and c from int to double as shown below.
+Run the program with the values 2.5, 16.8, 3.2 for a, b and c respectively.
+Compare the results with those recorded earlier.
+What are the results and why?
     ```
-    int dialCode;
-    dialCode = 672;
-    System.out.println("Dialing code for Antarctica: " + dialCode);
+    double a, b, c;
     ```

-## User Input Experimentation
-1. Open *Echo.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
-What is the result and why?
-    ```
-    message = scan.next();
-    ```

-1. Open *Milage.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - When prompted for number of miles enter: **12.0**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **two**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **2**  What is the result and why?